Skip to content

 5. Yellow

-You might have noticed when we mentioned the Yellow Emperor that the colour yellow is a significant colour for Chinese people.
+When we mentioned the Yellow Emperor, you might have noticed that yellow is a significant colour for Chinese people.
 The colour yellow is perceived as the imperial colour.
 Since ancient times, the Yellow Dragon has been the emperor’s symbol, representing wisdom, power, and good fortune.

 6. Golden